Ptujec/LaunchBar/Audio-Devices/README.md

 AirPlay devices are not fully supported yet.
 CoreAudio does not list AirPlay devices consistently.
 You can try to add or update AirPlay devices by holding `Shift`, but this is a workaround that involves GUI scripting, which is very fragile.

-## Note About Swift Scripts
+## Installation (IMPORTANT!)

 Unfortunately, in order to run smoothly, actions written in Swift need to be both "unquarantined" and compiled.
-I made [an action that does both](https://github.com/Ptujec/LaunchBar/tree/master/Compile-Swift-Action#readme).
+I made [a dedicated action that does both](https://github.com/Ptujec/LaunchBar/tree/master/Compile-Swift-Action#readme).
+Run the `.lbaction` bundle of this action through the compile action before you start using it.

-## Miscellaneous

-Padraic Renaghan has [a similar LaunchBar action](https://renaghan.com/launchbar/switch-audio/).
-Shout out also to George Karagkiaouris for his [macos-audio-devices](https://github.com/karaggeorge/macos-audio-devices) repo; this was very helpful.
-If you are using Alfred, have a look at [alfred-audio-switcher](https://github.com/TobiasMende/alfred-audio-switcher) by Tobias Mende.
+Let me know if you need help.

 ## Download